Kotzmik/AWS-Jekyll/README.md

 {wykonanie krok po kroku}

 ## Work in progress:
 I'm working on a serverless web editor for the site using AWS Lambda, Cognito and API Gateway.
 Currently, the code can be found [on my other repository](https://github.com/Kotzmik/git2s3test) however, it is not commented properly and additional aws services have to be set up manually in order for the editor to work.
-When I'm done, I'll merge those two projects into one.
+When I'm done, I'll merge those two projects into one and update the documentation.

 ### Files: